xaviave/automate_genetic_car/README.md

 Power supply is also a big parameter for every car, the consumation will be calculated.
 With repetition, random and selection, the car have to "evolve" and adapt itself to any road.

+## Track generator

+To train these little evolutive car we need to create random playground.
+Cars like road but not grass so I star with this.

+`xtrack.py` is a minimal track creator with color with signification obviously and a pattern for road that cross a SVG file.
+Options are used to create complexity because our cars will be better and better.
+Their is a track generator `ReadMe` in *srcs/TrackUtils/*

 ## Car's function

 To begin the process, I will let the car know every function then, let the car test and create code with this allowed function